bbauska/hidden-hand/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Ed White & James McDivitt</h4>

-<p>In June 1965, astronauts Ed White (first American to walk in space) and James McDivitt were passing over Hawaii in a Gemini spacecraft when they saw a weird-looking metallic object.<br>
+<p>In June 1965, astronauts Ed White (first American to walk in space) and James
+McDivitt were passing over Hawaii in a Gemini spacecraft when they saw a weird- looking metallic object.</p>
-<br>The UFO had long arms sticking out of it.
-McDivitt took pictures with a cine-camera.<br>
+<p>The UFO had long arms sticking out of it.
+McDivitt took pictures with a cine-
+camera.</p>
-<br>Those pictures have never been released.</p>
+<p>Those pictures have never been released.</p>

 <hr/>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->